|National Materials Program|

 Additional areas are identified as non-common performance indicators (Compatibility Requirements, Sealed Source and Device Evaluation Program, Low Level Radioactive Waste Disposal Program, and Uranium Recovery Program) and may also be addressed in the assessment.

-The Office of Federal and State Materials and Environmental Management Programs (FSME) is the lead office responsible for the implementation of IMPEP.
+The Office of Nuclear Material Safety and Safeguards (NMSS) is the lead office responsible for the implementation of IMPEP.
 Approximately 10-12 reviews are scheduled each year.
 Regions and Agreement States are routinely reviewed every 4 years, although the timeline may be adjusted based on performance.

 The final determination